mazerakham/mazerakham/README.md

 I am a mathematician who uses software to understand the world around me better and sometimes to make money.

+My profile picture is an approximation of a horizontal surface in the 3-dimensional Hiesenberg Group.
+The Heisenberg Group is a Carnot Group.
+Carnot groups are everywhere.
+If you were an electron, you would "feel" like you are in a Carnot Group.
+The electric and magnetic fields push you along helices, and you can "feel" the curvature and torque of spacetime as the characteristics of your helical arc through spacetime.
+This surface is what you get if, instead of trying to draw a geodesic through spacetime, you instead try to draw a geodesic surface in spacetime.

+I believe the types of surfaces that can form in a Carnot group (or more generally a sub-riemannian manifold) respecting the contact structure of the group have deep things to say about reality.

 <!--
 **mazerakham/mazerakham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.